clio19/iconsultor/README.md

 ## Manual Installation ##

+[VER DEMO / SEE DEMO ](https://iconsultor-htrik.rhcloud.com)

 1. git clone

 1. cd iconsultor

 1. bundle install

+1. rake db:migrate

-1. Add database support to your application
+ Add database support to your application

-[VER DEMO / SEE DEMO ](https://iconsultor-htrik.rhcloud.com)

     ```
     mysql-5.5 for production , on development,  use sqlite3
     ```

-1. git clone

-1. cd iconsultor

-1. bundle install

-1. Add database support to your application mysql-5.5 for production , on development,  use sqlite3

 1. rails server

 1. That's it!
 Enjoy your new Rails application!

 License